nonomal/Fail2Ban-Report/installer-setup.md

-# Fail2Ban-Report Automatic Installation Guide
+# Fail2Ban-Report Installer Setup Guide

-## Overview
+## Introduction

-This installer script automates the setup of the Fail2Ban-Report tool by performing the following tasks:

-- Cloning or downloading the repository
-- Installing required dependencies (`jq`)
-- Setting up shell scripts in a dedicated directory
-- Configuring file permissions and ownership
-- Optionally installing cronjobs for automated data processing and firewall updates
+This document explains the interactive steps and choices presented to you during the Fail2Ban-Report automatic installation process.
+It also describes what the installer does behind the scenes to set up the tool properly.

 ---

-## Prerequisites

-- Linux server with Bash shell
-- `git` command (preferred) or fallback to `wget` and `unzip`
-- `jq` JSON processor utility
-- Sudo or root privileges for installation and configuration
-- Web server (e.g. Apache or Nginx) serving the chosen web directory
+## Installer Interactive Questions and Options

+### 1. Web Root Directory

+- **Prompt:**
+  `Please enter the installation directory for the web tool (default: /var/www/html):`

+- **Purpose:**
+  This is where the web interface files of Fail2Ban-Report will be installed.
+  Press **Enter** to accept the default or specify a custom path if your web server uses a different document root.

 ---

-## Installation Steps

-1. **Run the Installer Script**

-   Execute the installer script in your shell:
+### 2. Shell Scripts Directory

+- **Prompt:**
+  `Please enter the directory to store shell scripts (default: /opt/Fail2Ban-Report):`

+- **Purpose:**
+  The two main shell scripts (`fail2ban_log2json.sh` and `firewall-update.sh`) will be copied here.
+  This directory should be outside the web root for security reasons.
+  Press **Enter** to accept the default or specify a custom path.

+---

+### 3. Git Availability and Download Method

+- The installer checks if `git` is installed.

+- If **git is not found**, you will be asked:
+  `Would you like to download the repository as a ZIP archive using wget instead?
+(Y/N):`

+- If you answer **yes**, the installer will download and extract the ZIP archive using `wget` and `unzip`.
+- If you answer **no**, the installation will abort because one of these methods is required.

+---

+### 4. jq Installation

+- The installer checks if the JSON processor tool `jq` is installed.

+- If **not found**, you will be prompted:
+  `Would you like to install jq now?
+(Y/N):`

+- If you choose **yes**, the script attempts to install `jq` using your package manager (`apt`, `dnf`, or `pacman`).
+- If you choose **no** or your package manager is unsupported, installation will stop, since `jq` is required.

+---

+### 5. AbuseIPDB Reputation Reporting (Optional)

+- You will see an informational message about the AbuseIPDB feature that allows IP reputation lookups.

+- You will be asked:
+  `Would you like to enable AbuseIPDB support?
+(Y/N):`

+- If **yes**, you will be prompted to enter your AbuseIPDB API key:
+  `Please enter your AbuseIPDB API key (or leave blank to add later):`

+- If you enter a key, it will be saved in the config automatically.
+- If left blank, the config will enable reporting but without an API key; you must add it manually later.

+- If you answer **no**, the config file will disable reporting completely.

+---

+### 6. Cronjob Installation for fail2ban_log2json.sh

+- The installer will ask:
+  `Install daily cronjob for fail2ban_log2json.sh at 3 AM?
+(Y/N):`

+- If **yes**, a daily cronjob running at 3 AM will be created.
+- If **no**, no cronjob is installed for this script.

+---

+### 7. Cronjob Installation for firewall-update.sh

+- You will be asked to select how often to run the firewall update script:

+  Please select how often the firewall-update.sh cronjob should run:

 ```
-wget https://raw.githubusercontent.com/SubleXBle/Fail2Ban-Report/main/Installer.sh && chmod +x Installer.sh && ./Installer.sh && rm Installer.sh
+Every 5 minutes

+Every 15 minutes

+Do not install cronjob
+Enter your choice [1-3]:
 ```

-2. **Specify Installation Paths**

-   When prompted:

-   - Enter the web root directory where the Fail2Ban-Report web files will be installed (default: `/var/www/html`)
-   - Enter the directory to store shell scripts (default: `/opt/Fail2Ban-Report`)

-3. **Repository Setup**

-   - If `git` is installed, the repository will be cloned or updated in the target web directory
+- Based on your choice, the cronjob will be installed or skipped.
-   - If `git` is not available, the installer offers to download a ZIP archive via `wget` and extract it

-4. **Dependency Installation**

-   - The script checks for `jq` and offers to install it via your package manager (`apt`, `dnf`, or `pacman`)
-   - If declined or unsupported, installation will stop

-5. **Shell Scripts Deployment**

-   - `fail2ban_log2json.sh` and `firewall-update.sh` are copied to the chosen shell script directory
-   - Executable permissions are set (`chmod +x`)
-   - Script variables are updated to point to the correct archive and blocklist paths

-6. **Permissions**

-   - The web directory ownership is set to `www-data:www-data` recursively

-7. **Cleanup**

-   - Shell scripts are removed from the web directory after copying
-   - The installer script removes itself after successful installation

-8. **Cronjobs**

-   - You will be prompted to install a daily cronjob for `fail2ban_log2json.sh` (default 3 AM)
-   - You can select a schedule for `firewall-update.sh` (every 5 or 15 minutes or skip installation)

 ---

-## Notes

-- Make sure your web server is configured properly to serve the Fail2Ban-Report directory
-- Adjust your `.htaccess` file for security; an example is included in the repository
+## What the Installer Does

+- **Repository Setup:**
+Clones or downloads the Fail2Ban-Report repository into the chosen web root directory.

+- **Dependency Handling:**
+Checks for `jq` and installs it if requested.

+- **Script Deployment:**
+Copies `fail2ban_log2json.sh` and `firewall-update.sh` into the chosen scripts directory, sets executable permissions, and configures internal paths.

+- **Config File Generation:**
+Creates a `.config` file in the scripts directory to enable or disable AbuseIPDB reporting, including your API key if provided.

+- **Permissions:**
+Sets ownership of the web directory files to `www-data:www-data`.

+- **Cleanup:**
-- Both shell scripts (`fail2ban_log2json.sh` and `firewall-update.sh`) should **not** reside in the web root for security reasons
+Removes shell scripts from the web directory for security and deletes the installer script after successful completion.

-- Cronjobs must run as root for proper operation, especially for firewall updates
+- **Cronjob Setup:**
+Adds cronjobs for automatic execution of the log parser and firewall updater, based on your choices.

 ---

-## Usage
+## Important Notes

-- Run the cronjobs regularly to keep your Fail2Ban-Report data and firewall rules updated automatically
-- Access the web interface at `https://yourdomain.tld/Fail2Ban-Report/` after installation
+- The shell scripts **must not** be located inside the web root for security reasons.

+- Cronjobs involving firewall updates should run with root privileges.

+- You need to manually secure the web directory by configuring the `.htaccess` file as included in the repository.

+- The AbuseIPDB feature requires a valid API key for functionality.

 ---

+## After Installation

+- Verify that your web server serves the Fail2Ban-Report directory correctly.

+- Access the Fail2Ban-Report web interface via your browser.

+- Confirm that cronjobs are running and updating the data and firewall rules as expected.

+---

-Thank you for using Fail2Ban-Report!
+Thank you for choosing Fail2Ban-Report!